-Last week when it was -10 degrees in Livingston, a colleague from our Hawaii office asked “why would anyone live there?
+Last week when it was -10 degrees in Livingston, a colleague from our Hawaii office asked “why would anyone live in Montana?”.
 There are days when I wonder that also.
 And then you go snowshoeing in the Gallatin National Forest and you remember why; oh yeah it is freaking beautiful!!!

 I signed up for one of the guided snowshoe trips from the Montana Wilderness Association.
 I was very excited about this trip because I haven’t spent much time down Hyalite Canyon, and there are a TON of adventures waiting for me there.

 Just over the hill from Livingston, MT, where I live, and just south of Bozeman, Hyalite Canyon offers great hiking, kayaking, rock climbing, ice climbing, snow shoeing and cross county skiing.

 I was joined by 9 others on this trip, including this great guide who is in his 70s.
 He was a great role model for the rest of us, a reminder of how I hope to be when I’m 70 years old.